harshitneversettle/Capstone_harshit/README.md

 <summary>Initialize pool</summary>

-This instruction is basically responsible for setting up all the core information related to a user’s loan.
-It defines who is taking the loan and creates a personal pool for them using a PDA derived from the user’s public key, which ensures that each user can only have one pool.

-This pool holds all the important loan details, such as the token being used as collateral, the token being borrowed, how much collateral the user has deposited, and how much loan they are eligible to receive (which will be calculated based on that collateral).
-It also stores the vault ATA where the collateral is kept, along with the bump value so the PDA can always be safely re-derived.

-Overall, this instruction just sets up the foundation for the user’s loan , keeping everything linked and organised so future actions like borrowing, repayment, or liquidation can work smoothly.
+This instruction initializes a per-user loan pool PDA that stores all core details for a borrower’s position.
+It identifies the borrower, derives a unique pool address from the user’s public key, and guarantees only one pool per user.
+The pool records the collateral mint, borrow mint, deposited collateral amount, and the maximum borrowable amount computed from that collateral.
+It also stores the vault ATA where collateral is locked and the bump needed to safely re-derive the PDA.
+This setup forms the foundation for later actions like borrowing, repayment, and potential liquidation.

 <img width="1136" height="428" alt="image" src="https://github.com/user-attachments/assets/df7e0768-8ded-4f09-bf52-735eb404e60f" />